Register Now for Joint NCUA & FDIC Financial Education Webinar on April 27

 Research shows that a person’s overall health and wellbeing is directly correlated to their financial health and wellbeing.
 Consumers who have a strong foundation in personal finance are also essential to a strong credit union system and economy.

 The NCUA’s Financial Literacy & Education Resource Center includes resources and tools from other federal agencies and stakeholders that can assist credit unions in developing or improving their own personal finance and financial literacy education programs.
 MyCreditUnion.gov (opens new window), NCUA’s consumer website, has links to information on a variety of financial education resources, including such topics as saving and investing, homeownership, dealing with debt, preventing fraud, and planning for the unexpected.

 The NCUA participates in national financial literacy initiatives, including the Financial Literacy and Education Commission, an interagency group created by Congress to improve the nation’s financial literacy and education.
-The Commission’s MyMoney.gov (opens new window) website includes links to information on earning, borrowing, saving, investing, spending, and protecting financial resources.
+The Commission’s MyMoney.gov (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) website includes links to information on earning, borrowing, saving, investing, spending, and protecting financial resources.